Painless Grammar Workshop

 They can also be placed at the end of the sentence.

 So, what's this dangling business, you ask?
-(Ok, so you didn't, but I'll tell you anyway.)
+(Okay, so you didn't, but I'll tell you anyway.)

 Dangling participles are ones that are placed in the sentence in such a way that they modify the wrong thing.
 For example: